RepreZen/API-Codeflow-Node.js/README.md

 4. In your model project, locate the `petstore-expanded.yaml` file in the `models` folder, and click on it.

-5. Click on the _Create a New GenTarget` button in the toolbar, just to the left of the _Generate_ button/menu.
+5. Click on the _Create a New GenTarget_ button in the toolbar, just to the left of the _Generate_ button/menu.
+(Note: If you do not see this in the toolbar, be sure that you are in the **RepreZen** perspective, by clicking on the appropriate button the far right of the toolbar.)

 6. Type "node" in the resulting dialog's search box, and you should see our **NodeGenTempalte** generator.
 Select it and press _Finish_.
 A new
 GenTarget is created in your project, and the `.gen` file that describes it opens in an editor.